Rolando Ramos Dizon

 He was an Associate Professorial Lecturer of the Educational Leadership and Management Department of the De La Salle University-Manila College of Education.
-He was assigned in Bethlehem University, a De La Salle school in Palestine from August 2008 to June 2009.
-Bro.
-Rolly was assigned to De La Salle University Manila until his death.
+He was assigned to Bethlehem University, a De La Salle school in Palestine from August 2008 to June 2009.
+He was assigned to De La Salle University Manila until his death.

 Life

 Dizon was born in Bacolod, Negros Occidental, Philippines on October 31, 1944, to Raymundo L. Dizon of Porac, Pampanga and Hermelinda V. Ramos of Negros Occidental.
 Dizon was the fifth of six children.

+Education

 When La Salle College opened in Bacolod in 1952, Rolando was enrolled as a Grade Three student.
-He finished grade school in 1957 as Valedictorian of his class, and high school in 1961 as Valedictorian and Student Council President.
+He finished grade school in 1957 as valedictorian of his class, and high school in 1961 as valedictorian and student council president.

 Encouraged by Br.
-Francis Cody and inspired by Br.
+Francis Cody and by Br.
 Andrew Gonzalez, his former high school teacher in Bacolod, Dizon entered the La Salle Brothers' Postulancy right after high school.
-He made his first vows on October 11, 1962, and began his undergraduate studies at De La Salle College in Manila.
-After two years of studying, he was sent by the De La Salle Brothers to The Catholic University of America in 1965 where he finished his Bachelor of Arts, Major in Mathematics in 1968.

-Brother Dizon's first assignment after returning to the Philippines was in La Salle Green Hills, where he taught math and religion in the High School department for a year before being appointed Grade School Principal in 1969, High School Principal in 1971 and Acting President in 1973.

-Educational background
+He made his first vows on October 11, 1962.

-Dizon finished his primary and secondary education at the University of St. La Salle in Bacolod, Negros Occidental.
-He then studied his first two years of college at De La Salle College in Manila.
-He continued his undergraduate studies at The Catholic University of America U.S.A., graduating with a Bachelor of Arts degree in Mathematics.
-He then took up his Master of Arts degree in Education Administration at De La Salle University Manila and took up his Doctorate degree in International Development Education at the Stanford Graduate School of Education.
+He studied his first two years of college at De La Salle College in Manila.
+He continued his undergraduate studies at The Catholic University of America U.S.A. from 1965, graduating with a Bachelor of Arts degree in mathematics in 1968.
+He then took his Master of Arts degree in education administration at De La Salle University Manila, and took his Doctorate degree in international development education at the Stanford Graduate School of Education.

+Dizon's first assignment after returning to the Philippines was in La Salle Green Hills, where he taught mathematics and religion in the high school department for a year before being appointed grade school principal in 1969, high school principal in 1971 and acting president in 1973.

-Awards
+Awards and Legacy

 In 2006, Dizon was given the Distinguished Lasallian Award by the De La Salle Alumni Association in De La Salle University-Manila.
-Also in March 2007, he was inducted in the De La Salle Sports Hall of Fame.
+In March 2007, he was inducted in the De La Salle Sports Hall of Fame.
+In recognition of his contribution to promoting global education, DLSU System President Bro.
+Rolando Dizon, FSC was conferred honorary professor by Anhui University during his visit to Anhui, China.
+The title was the highest honor given to an educator in the country, entitled the Brother President to teach at said University at any given time.